ddsky/api-league-clients/javascript/docs/HumorApi.md

 let apiInstance = new ApiLeague.HumorApi();
 let opts = {
-  'includeTags': animal, // String | A comma-separated list of tags the jokes should have.
+  'includeTags': "animal", // String | A comma-separated list of tags the jokes should have.
-  'excludeTags': nsfw,dark, // String | A comma-separated list of tags the jokes must not have.
+  'excludeTags': "nsfw,dark", // String | A comma-separated list of tags the jokes must not have.
   'minRating': 0, // Number | The minimum rating in range [0.0,1.0] of the jokes.
   'maxLength': 140 // Number | The maximum length of the joke in letters.
 };